 Ways to motivate employees.

 Key managers can be motivated by sharing in the earnings they individually produce.
 In many cases, profit centers can be set up on individual profit centers.
-Employee motivation examples are furnished in Session 15 Expanding and Handling Problems of Starting My Own Business.
+Employee motivation examples are furnished in the Expanding and Handling Problems session in Starting a Business.

 Firing a problem employee is unpleasant.
 But when called for, you should be ready and quick to act as the occasion demands, and proceed very carefully.
 You should consult with your labor lawyer to avoid the risk of a discrimination or wrongful termination lawsuit.
 Although this course does not provide legal advice, here are some helpful steps: